Christine Atkins, Ph.D.

 Description

-Dr. Christine Dolan Atkins earned her B.A., cum laude, and M.A. degrees in Romance Languages and Literatures from the University of Chicago.
-As an undergraduate, Christine was a varsity basketball player and cross-country runner.
-A Dean’s List recipient, she was one of two students selected to study abroad and spent several years living in Spain.
+Dr. Christine Dolan Atkins earned her B.A., cum laude, and M.A. degrees in Romance Languages and Literatures from the University of Chicago. is a leader, subject matter expert, and advocate for cultural diversity.
+She earned her B.A., cum laude, and M.A. degrees in Romance Languages and Literatures from the University of Chicago.
+As a first-generation undergraduate student, she not only excelled in academics (Dean’s List) but in athletics as well as a varsity basketball player and cross-country runner.
+Atkins was one of two students selected to study abroad and spent several years living in Spain.
 During this time, she played basketball for the Universidad de Sevilla’s National Team.
-Dr. Atkins received her PhD from Yale University, Department of Spanish and Portuguese.
-Dr. Atkins’ research interests include 20th and 21st-century Latinx literature, film, and cultural studies, with a focus on post-revolutionary Cuba, Puerto Rico, and Nuyorican literature.
+Dr. Atkins received her PhD from Yale University’s Department of Spanish and Portuguese.
+Her research interests include 20th and 21st-century Latinx literature, film, and cultural studies, with a focus on post-revolutionary Cuba and Puerto Rican/Nuyorican literature.

 Publications